zhenxq/get_short_url/README.md

 # get_short_url
- Use long url to get short url form internet
+ Use long url to get short url from internet
+ site:
+	 baidu
+	 sina